Schedule Academic Space

 Class size and equipment requirements are the determining factors in disputes involving credit-granting academic classes.
-The Scheduling Specialist will make every attempt to mediate room conflicts and develop a solution.
-However, in the event that conflicts cannot be resolved at this level, a situation will require the involvement of the Deans, Registrar and/or the Provost's Office.
+The scheduling specialist will make every attempt to mediate room conflicts and develop a solution.
+However, in the event that conflicts cannot be resolved at this level, a situation will require the involvement of the seans, registrar and/or the provost's office.

 Final Exams/Study Days

-A ‘Common Final’ exam is two or more sections of the same course being given the same exam, regardless of instructor.
-The Scheduling Specialist develops this schedule and will have it available after the end of the drop period (last day to drop classes).
-These exams are scheduled from 10:30 a.m.–12:30 p.m., Monday–Thursday of finals week.
-The Registrar’s Office does not schedule review sessions during final exam week.
+A "common final' exam is two or more sections of the same course being given the same exam, regardless of instructor.
+The scheduling specialist develops this schedule and will have it available after the end of the drop period (last day to drop classes).
+These exams are scheduled from 10:30 a.m.to 12:30 p.m., Monday through Thursday of finals week.
+The registrar’s office does not schedule review sessions during final exam week.
 There is no rescheduling of final exams, due to instructor preference.
 Policies are already in place for time conflicts during finals.

-If you have a critical need, all smaller rooms on campus are available from 10:30 a.m.–12:30 p.m., Monday–Thursday of finals week.
+If you have a critical need, all smaller rooms on campus are available from 10:30 a.m. to 12:30 p.m., Monday through Thursday of finals week.
 Common finals take up the large rooms during this time and no other finals are scheduled.
 Keep this in mind for department, committee or faculty meetings; thesis or dissertation defenses; or special make-up sessions.

 Classroom assignments may be changed when the room is determined to be inaccessible for a student or an instructor.
-Instructors should notify the Scheduling Specialist as soon as they identify any barriers to their own or a student’s access to or within a classroom.
-The Scheduling Specialist works closely with Disability Services to ensure classrooms and classroom locations are fully accessible for disabled students and instructors.
+Instructors should notify the scheduling specialist as soon as they identify any barriers to their own or a student’s access to or within a classroom.
+The scheduling specialist works closely with the Office of Accessibility Resources to ensure classrooms and classroom locations are fully accessible for students and instructors with disabilities.

 The department is expected to fully use the seating capacity of department-controlled classrooms and conference rooms.
 Department-controlled classrooms are not available for general use or student events.
-Event Services does not schedule department-controlled classrooms.
-In turn, academic departments must schedule any use of the room beyond classes with the Scheduling Specialist to determine availability.
+The Office of Conferences and Events does not schedule department-controlled classrooms.
+In turn, academic departments must schedule any use of the room beyond classes with the scheduling specialist to determine availability.